Alexander Barantschik

 Seattle

-, her mother would play the violin for Sharon and her friends (she was eager to
+, Sharon Grebanier's mother would play the violin for Sharon and her friends (she was eager to

 start the violin when the school music program began in fourth grade, at age